RobotWebTools/ros2djs/utils/README.md

 To run the build tasks:

- 1. `cd /path/to/ros3djs/utils/`
+ 1. `cd /path/to/ros2djs/utils/`
  2. `grunt build`

-`grunt build` will concatenate and minimize the files under src and replace ros3d.js and ros3d.min.js in the build directory.
+`grunt build` will concatenate and minimize the files under src and replace ros2d.js and ros2d.min.js in the build directory.
 It will also run the linter and test cases.
-This is what [Travis CI](https://travis-ci.org/RobotWebTools/ros3djs) runs when a Pull Request is submitted.
+This is what [Travis CI](https://travis-ci.org/RobotWebTools/ros2djs) runs when a Pull Request is submitted.

 `grunt dev` will watch for any changes to any of the src/ files and automatically concatenate and minimize the files.
 This is ideal for those developing as you should only have to run `grunt dev` once.

+`grunt doc` will rebuild all JSDoc for the project.